arcapos/luaunix/README.md

-A Lua Binding for various Unix functions and system calls
+A Lua Binding for Selected Unix functions and System Calls

 Copyright (C) 2014 - 2018 by Micro Systems Marc Balmer.
 All rights reserved.

-NB: This module does not aim to be complete, it mereley contains functions that I needed at some point of time.